mi-erasmusmc/faersdbstats/README.md

 - OHDSI CDMV5 Vocabulary
     - Load the latest available OHDSI CDMV5 Vocabulary tables into a separate PostgreSQL schema (e.g. cdmv5).
-The vocabulary data files and the PostgreSQL table load scripts are available from the OHDSI Athena website On the Athena website vocabulary download page keep the pre-selected vocabularies and also select the MedDRA vocabulary ( review the EULA link for MedDRA).
+The vocabulary data files and the PostgreSQL table load scripts are available from the OHDSI Athena website On the Athena website vocabulary download page select the MedDRA, RxNorm, SNOMED (and if you will map to ATC also download ATC) vocabulary ( review the EULA link for MedDRA).
 - MedDRA / Snomed mapping
     - Create the meddra / snomed mapping table by running the script `create_meddra_snomed_mapping_table.sql`